oli4vr/evlt/README.md

 </pre>

 ### Config file
-A config file .evlt.cfg is looked for in the local path or in ~/.evlt Example config file content :
+A config file is looked for in the local path ./.evlt.cfg, in /etc/evlt.cfg or in ~/.evlt/.evlt.cfg Example config file content :
 <pre>
 [evlt]
 DefaultSegments=4
 DefaultBlocksize=1
 DefaultPath=localvaults
+MasterExpire=60
+RemoteHost=user@remotehost
 </pre>
-The above define practical defaults.
-For the path you can define both absolute paths and paths relative to the currect directory.
-The latter can be practical to use the tool on a usb thumb drive.
-(Place the evlt executable and config file on the thumb drive mount point)
+DefaultPath can be practical when you want to store the vault files in a subdir of a local path (or on a usb thumb drive).
+MasterExpire configures the default master key expiration in minutes.
+RemoteHost sets a default remote host (sftp) where the vault files are located.

 ### How it works
 Data is written and processed one block at a time.
 Each block is divided into a specified number of subblocks (`-n`), which are then encrypted.
 Every subblock is stored in a segment file, accompanied by a SHA512 hash to ensure integrity.
 Each subblock undergoes encryption three times using distinct keys for enhanced security.
 When an EOF is hit on the input file stream, a "stop" flag is set on the last blocks of each segment.